bkgriffin/rock-paper-scissors/README.md

 # Rock, Paper, Scissors

-A simple implementation of grade-school classic “rock paper scissors”.
+A simple implementation of the grade-school classic game “rock paper scissors”.